xxv/fuckedometer/README.md

 Connect the ground of the panel to the Huzzah's ground pin.

-Connect the panel's positive lead to pin 5 on the Thing using the resistor in series.
+Connect the panel's positive lead to pin 4 on the Huzzah using the resistor in series.

-Connect the APA102 to the Thing.
-APA102 Clock goes to SCK.
-APA102 Data goes to Thing pin 13.
-APA102 Power goes to 3v and grounds to grounds.
+Connect the APA102 to the Huzzah.
+APA102 Clock goes to SCK (pin 14).
+APA102 Data goes to Huzzah MOSI (pin 14).
+APA102 Power goes to 3v, and ground to ground.

 Depending on the resistor size, you may need to modify `METER_OFFSET` so that it ranges properly.